The dress: Overnight popularity

 On the evening BuzzFeed posted the article, the Wellesley College neuroscientist Bevil Conway gave some comments about the phenomenon to the Wired reporter Adam Rogers.
 Before they hung up, Rogers warned him, "Your tomorrow will not be the same."
 Conway thought he was exaggerating.
 Rogers's story eventually received 32.8 million unique visitors.
 When Conway woke up the next morning, his inbox had so many emails he initially thought it had been hacked, until he saw that most were interview requests from major media organisations.
 "I did 10 interviews and had to have a colleague take my class that day," said Conway.

 Celebrities with larger Twitter followings began to comment.
-A tweet by the American songwriter Taylor Swift, in which she saw the dress as blue and black and said she was "confused and scared"—was retweeted 111,134 times and liked 154,188 times.
+A tweet by the American songwriter Taylor Swift, in which she shared she saw the dress as blue and black and said she was "confused and scared", was retweeted 111,134 times and liked 154,188 times.
 Jaden Smith, Frankie Muniz, Demi Lovato, Mindy Kaling, and Justin Bieber saw the dress as blue and black, while Anna Kendrick, B. J. Novak, Katy Perry, Julianne Moore, and Sarah Hyland saw it as white and gold.
 Kim Kardashian tweeted that she saw it as white and gold, while her then-husband Kanye West saw it as blue and black.
 Lucy Hale, Phoebe Tonkin, and Katie Nolan saw different colour schemes at different times.
 Lady Gaga described the dress as "periwinkle and sand", while David Duchovny called it teal.
 Other celebrities, including Ellen DeGeneres and Ariana Grande, mentioned the dress on social media without mentioning specific colours.
 Politicians, government agencies and social media platforms of major brands also wrote humorous posts.
 Ultimately, the dress was the subject of 4.4 million tweets within 24 hours.

 The dress was designed and manufactured by Roman Originals.
 In the UK, where the phenomenon had begun, Ian Johnson, creative manager for Roman Originals, learned of the controversy from his Facebook news feed that morning.
 "I was pretty gobsmacked.
 I just laughed and told the wife that I'd better get to work," he said.
 TV presenter Alex Jones wore the dress on that night's edition of The One Show.

 We've seen other stories go viral, but the sheer diversity of outlets that picked it up and were talking about it was unlike anything we had ever seen.
 Everyone from QVC to Warner Bros. to local public libraries to Red Cross affiliates were all posting links to it on their social accounts.
 That kind of diversity in who's sharing a story pretty much never happens ... and certainly never to that degree.
 Even in the year since and with a million different people trying to replicate it, nothing has come close.